statengeneraal/laws-markdown/verdrag/international/convention/for/the/prevention/of/pollution/from/ships/1973/BWBV0003241/README.md

 1. That the ship is equipped with a sewage treatment plant/comminuter/holding tank<sup>*)Delete as appropriate.</sup> and a discharge pipeline in compliance with regulations 9 and 10 of Annex IV of the Convention as follows:

-*1.1 Description of the sewage treatment plant: Type of sewage treatment plant ....Name of manufacturer ...The sewage treatment plant is certified by the Administration to meet the effluent standards as provided for in resolution MEPC.2(VI).The sewage treatment plant is certified by the Administration to meet the effluent standards as provided for in resolution MEPC.159(55).The sewage treatment plant is certified by the Administration to meet the effluent standards as provided for in [resolution MEPC....].<sup> 2) The number of the MEPC resolution will be inserted when the standards have been adopted by the MEPC at a future session. </sup>
+*1.1 Description of the sewage treatment plant: Type of sewage treatment plant ....Name of manufacturer ...The sewage treatment plant is certified by the Administration to meet the effluent standards as provided for in resolution MEPC.2(VI).The sewage treatment plant is certified by the Administration to meet the effluent standards as provided for in resolution MEPC.159(55).The sewage treatment plant is certified by the Administration to meet the effluent standards as provided for in the guidelines developed by the Organisation.

 *1.2 Description of comminuter: Type of comminuter ...............................................Name of manufacturer ............................................Standard of sewage after disinfection ......................